-Tennis: Under the weather Djokovic staves off Cilic challenge
+Tennis-Under the weather Djokovic staves off Cilic challenge

 Yet it only prompted Djokovic to increase his focus and produce some supreme play to turn the tide and prevail 4-6 6-2 6-3.

-It was all the more remarkable as the Serb revealed afterwards that he was still feeling under the weather after contracting some form of illness.
+It was all the more remarkable as the Serb revealed afterwards that he was still feeling under the weather.

 “I’m still struggling.
 It’s kind of a flu.
 But it’s not easy to perform every single day, the energy levels are not as high,” he told reporters.

-“It was a very close match, a very intense match with good quality, it went all the way to the last shot, basically.
-I’m really pleased to overcome this kind of challenge.”

-The Serb was in such an intense mood that even when he was fighting back in the second set, leading 5-2, he ended up screaming at his team, demanding to know why he had not received the vitamin tablets he had been asking for.
+The Serb was in such an intense mood that even when he was fighting back in the second set, leading 5-2, he screamed at his team, demanding to know why he had not received vitamin tablets.

 After being broken to go 2-1 down in the final set, Djokovic smashed his racket, accepted the code violation and steamed with anger in his seat before immediately breaking back.